How Netflix eliminated Blockbuster

 2. Franchises and Risks

-Franchises can be a path to success, but they can also fail.
-Entrepreneurs should do their research thoroughly before investing in a franchise and carefully consider the risks involved.
+Franchising can be a path to success, but it can also lead to failure.
+Entrepreneurs should do thorough research before investing in a franchise and carefully consider the risks involved.

 What is PPC and what is it used for?